A 5-Day Facilitative Leadership Experience

 Location: Lowell Center, 610 Langdon St., University of Wisconsin, Madison, Wisconsin

-Lodging: Meals and lodging are available to participants adjacent to the workshop sites.
+Lodging: Meals and lodging are available to participants at or near the workshop site.
 Click here to learn more about the lodging and workshop facilities.

 Continuing Coach Education: The International Coach Federation (ICF) certifies this course to provide 33 credit hours to those who complete it.